Abstract divisorial spaces and arithmetic intersection numbers: Introduction

 \subsection{Arakelov theory over adelic curves}

 The above descriptions of arithmetic intersection products work well in the case of a number field and in case of function fields.
 But there are other fields of interest which have a product formula with respect to a non-necessarily discrete set of absolute values.
 An example arising from relative Arakelov theory was studied by Moriwaki \cite{moriwaki2000}.
-Let $\Bcal$ be a projective arithmetic variety over $\OO_F$ {of relative dimension $b$} for a number field $F$.
+Let $\Bcal$ be a projective arithmetic variety over $\OO_F$ {of relative dimension $b$} for a number field $F$, let $K$ be the function field of $\Bcal$ and let $B$ the generic fiber of $\Bcal$.
 We fix an arithmetic polarization $\overline\Hcal$ on $\Bcal$ which is an ample line bundle $\Hcal$ on $\Bcal$ endowed with an arithmetically nef metric which yields that the height $h_{\overline{\mathscr H}}(V)$ of any closed subvariety $V$ of $\Bcal$ with respect to $\Hcal$ is non-negative.
 Then Moriwaki considers the set $\Omega$ of absolute values on $K$ where the non-archimedean ones are parametrized by the prime divisors $V$ of $\Bcal$ endowed with the weight $h_{\overline{\mathscr H}}(V)$ and where the archimedean places are given by the generic points (i.e. the points of the complex manifold $B_v^\an$ associated to an archimedean place $v$ which do not lie in any proper closed algebraic subvariety).
 Then the corresponding absolute value is given by $|f(p)|_v$ for any $f \in K$.
 These archimedean absolute values are not discrete, they are parametrized by $B_v^\an$ for any archimedean place $v$ and are endowed with the weight

 where $\Q_v$ and $F_v$ are the completions of $\Q$ and $F$ with respect to the archimedean place $v$ of $F$.
 Then the induction formula for heights yields that $K$ satisfies the \emph{product formula}